DuinoBasedLearning/DuinoBasedLearning.github.io/projects.md

 <hr/>

-## PRACTICE 3: Design and implementation of PID controllers
+## SESSION 3: Design and implementation of PID controllers

 For a more detailed explanation of the practice 3 click [here](P3_en.html).

 <hr/>

-## *PRACTICE 4: Improvement of PID controllers implemented in practice 3*
+## *SESSION 4: Improvement of the PID controllers implemented in practice 3*

 <hr/>

-## *PRACTICE 5: Design of controllers in the frequency domain*
+## *SESSION 5: Design of controllers in the frequency domain*